dvlpr-prgmr/auto-clip/README.md

 npm run dev
 ```

-The UI defaults to calling `http://localhost:3000/api/clip`.
-To point it at a different backend host, create a `.env.local` file in `frontend/` with:
+When served together with `netlify dev`, the UI calls the co-located functions at `/api/clip`.
+To target a different backend host, create a `.env.local` file in `frontend/` with:

 ```
 VITE_API_BASE=https://your-backend-host